Magisk-Modules-Repo/liboemcryptodisabler/README.md

 ## Requirements
 - The module expects the library in question to be located at one or more of `/{system,vendor}/lib{,64}/liboemcrypto.so`.
 If your library is located elsewhere (or nowhere), the module will have no effect (so it's harmless to try it).

-- The module has been verified working on a multitude of devices, including a Samsung Galaxy S9+ (SM-G965F/DS) running Magisk 16.x/17.x on a variery of ROMs, a Samsung Tab S3 (SM-T820) running stock Android 8.0 and Magisk 16.x/17.x, and a Samsung Tab S4 (SM-T830) running stock Android 8.1 and Magisk 17.x.
+- The module has been verified working on a multitude of devices running Android 8, 9, 10 and 11 with Magisk 16 to 21.

 ## Links
 [Module's XDA forum thread](https://forum.xda-developers.com/apps/magisk/magisk-liboemcrypto-disabler-drm-t3794393)